 Sombra Inactive Ingredients – Aloe vera extract, carbomer, decyl polyglucose, deionized water, grapefruit seed extract, green tea extract, lemon peel extract, queen of the prairie extract, rose water, sodium hydroxymethylglycinate (preservative), vegetable glycerin, witch hazel, yucca extract.

 Biofreeze Inactive Ingredients – carbomer, FD&C blue #1, FD&C yellow #5, glycerine, herbal extract (Ilex paraguariensis), isopropyl alcohol USP, methylparaben, natural camphor USP (for scent), propylene glycol, silicon dioxide, triethaolamine (TEA), purified water USP

 Like Soothing Touch, Sombra also hails from the “Land of Enchantment” –New Mexico.
-(Here is my recent review of Soothing Touch) It does not have the widespread availability of Biofreeze and can be more difficult to find, but many massage suppliers do carry it.
-It comes in jars and a roll-on.
+(Here is my of Soothing Touch) It does not have the widespread availability of Biofreeze and can be more difficult to find, but many massage suppliers do carry it.
+It comes in a pump, jars and a roll on.
 It has a lemon scent, but still has underlying medicinal scent that many analgesics have, including Biofreeze.
 It contains no artificial colors, fragrances, or alcohol.
 What I really liked is the fact that the “gel” is actually a lotion.
 From a massage therapy stand point this is great.
 It allows you to massage it on and work a little if need, not too long though, it does absorb quickly.